 Just by the French border with Belgium, Lille, the fourth largest city in France is located.
 Traditionally elegant, it attracts tourists with a relaxed atmosphere, beautiful, Flemish architecture and a wide range of art galleries and restaurants.

 As a cosmopolitan center of arts, Lille’s Palais des Beaux Arts is the second-largest French museum and exhibits works created mostly between 15th to 20th century by well – renowned artists, such as Rubens, Van Dyck or Manet.
 Besides the paintings, you can also discover their collections about archaeology and 18th-century models of French and Belgian cities.
+If you are traveling France by train, this is one of the first places you should visit.

 The most notable place in Lille is probably Place du General-de-Gaulle (La grand place), which is the center of the city life.
 The statue of a goddess and a fountain, the memorials of the Siege of 1792, are in the middle of the palace, creating a magical atmosphere.
 The statue is an allegory of the besieged city and can be an invitation to explore the fascinating city of this city in the French Flanders.